mindyruan/APCSFinalProject/README.md

 January 7, 2015

-  Very basic movement for pacman. (currently only moves in one direction) At least there's no trail this time :^)
+  -Very basic movement for pacman. (currently only moves in one direction) At least there's no trail this time :^)

-  Now with keyboard input! (still in one direction)

-  Now featuring left and right continuous movement! (up and down coming very very soon)
+  -Now with keyboard input! (still in one direction) -Now featuring left and right continuous movement! (up and down coming very very soon) -Added up and down continuous movements! (circle goes a little offscreen when you go left or down)